Blog

 6. Continuously monitor your control environment

-Your IT environmental and operational system is continuously undergoing changes like new processes, admins, policies, and technologies.
-These changes may introduce new vulnerabilities and change the risk profile of the entire organization.
+Your IT environment and operational systems are continuously changing, including new processes, administrators, policies, and technologies.
+These changes may introduce new vulnerabilities and shift the risk profile of the entire organization.

-To stay ahead of these uncertainties, you should monitor changes and update control measures if needed.
+To stay ahead of these uncertainties, it is essential to monitor changes and update control measures as needed.

 The frequency of monitoring should be determined by factors such as the potential impact of unaddressed risks, the frequency of changes in the operating environment, and the rate at which risks are changing.